cecid/hermes-docs/docs/source/index.rst

 Proven Solution to Automate B2B Transactions
 --------------------------------------------

 **Hermes Business Messaging Gateway** is a proven open-source solution for enterprises to automate business transactions with business partners through secure and reliable exchange of electronic documents (e.g., purchase orders).
 Hermes is secure; it allows you to encrypt and digitally sign the documents for transmission.
-Hermes is reliable; the sender can automatically retransmit a message when it is dropped in the network and the receiver can also guarantee every message is delivered once and only once, and in the right order.
+Hermes is reliable;
+the sender can automatically retransmit a message when it is dropped in the network and the receiver can guarantee every message is delivered once and only once, and in the right order.

 .. image:: _static/images/hermes_intro.png